DevExpress-Examples/mvc-gridview-jqueryajax-function/Readme.md

 [![](https://img.shields.io/badge/📖_How_to_use_DevExpress_Examples-e9f6fc?style=flat-square)](https://docs.devexpress.com/GeneralInformation/403183)
 <!-- default badges end -->

-# Grid View for MVC - How to Use the jQuery.ajax Function with DevExpress MVC Extensions
+# Grid View for MVC - How to use the jQuery.ajax function with DevExpress MVC extensions

 <!-- run online -->
 **[[Run Online]](https://codecentral.devexpress.com/128567137/)**
 <!-- run online end -->

-This example demonstrates how to use the [jQuery.ajax](https://api.jquery.com/jquery.ajax/) function to load a GridView on a callback.
+This example demonstrates how to use the [`jQuery.ajax`](https://api.jquery.com/jquery.ajax/) function to load a GridView on a callback.

 ![A sample grid](images/grid-created-on-callback.png)

 In this example, the grid is created when a user clicks the button on the page.
-Use the [ButtonSettings.ClientSideEvents](https://docs.devexpress.com/AspNetMvc/DevExpress.Web.Mvc.ButtonSettings.ClientSideEvents) property to handle button click events:
+Use the [`ButtonSettings.ClientSideEvents`](https://docs.devexpress.com/AspNetMvc/DevExpress.Web.Mvc.ButtonSettings.ClientSideEvents) property to handle button click events:

 ```cshtml
 <script type="text/javascript">